sfritsen/halfmast/README.md

-# Halfmast
+# Shoelace CSS
 Base level CSS grid layout system ripped from Bootstrap.
-Also includes a compiled reset.
+Also includes a compiled reset from various sources.

-Nothing fancy, just a good starter template with some grid :)
+Nothing fancy, just a good starter boilerplate with some grid :)